autognc/ravenML/plugins/README.md

 ```

 ### install.sh
-An `install.sh` script should be written to handle the pip-compile logic and ensure that any
+An `install.sh` script should be written to handle all install logic and ensure
-external dependenices (such as NVIDIA Drivers or additional packages) are met.
-This script
+external dependenices (such as NVIDIA Drivers or additional packages) are met on install.
+When uninstalling, this script
 should **only** handle the uninstall logic for the package itself, not its dependenices.
+The reason for the difference in
-Because many
+behavior between install and uninstall is simple: Because many
 plugins will have similar dependencies, which themselves share dependencies, we cannot safely remove
-individual plugin dependenices without uninstall all plugins.
+all of an individual plugin's dependenices without uninstalling all plugins.
 What this means for plugins in this directory:
 - Plugins can be installed individually using their respective `install.sh` script.
 - Plugins can also be installed en masse using `install_all.sh` at the root of this directory.
 - Plugins can **exclusively** be uninstalled en masse using `install_all.sh` at the root of this directory.
+If you uninstall a plugin individually using its `install.sh` script, you will **only** be uninstalling the plugin itself;
+none of its dependencies will be cleaned up.
+This should be avoided to prevent creating a bloated environment.

 All `install.sh` scripts should support two flags:
-- **-u**: uninstall.
+- `-u`: uninstall.
 Passed to uninstall the plugin itself.
-- **-g**: GPU install.
+- `-g`: GPU install.
 Can be paired with `-u` for uninstalling a GPU install.

+### install_all.sh
+Installs all plugins in this directory using their `install.sh` scripts.
+Mostly a convenience item when installing.
+When uninstalling, this script should be used **exclusively** in place of any individual plugin's `install.sh` script.
+It supports the same two flags as any `install.sh`:
+- `-u`: uninstall.
+Passed to uninstall all plugins, including all plugin dependencies.
+- `-g` GPU install.
+Can be paired with `-g` for uninstalling a GPU install.

+`install_all.sh` contains logic to ensure that if any plugins share dependencies with Raven core these dependencies
+remain met at the compeition of the pluigin uninstall.
+This is accomplished by verifying the environment against its
+`environment.yml` file after `install.sh -u` script is run for each plugin.

 ## Making a Plugin

-**test** * is my `test`